 Members and CNCPs shall ensure that observers collect the information specified in Annex 7 of CMM 02-YR in the manner set forth in that CMM, and that the data are provided to the Secretariat as specified in CMM 02-YR, and shall also provide relevant observer information required under any other CMM.

-Members and CNCPs shall ensure that observers and data collected for the SPRFMO OP are put through a data quality assurance process, which will be reviewed by the Commission as part of the SPRFMO OP accreditation and review process.
+Members and CNCPs shall ensure that data collected by observers for the SPRFMO OP undergo a data quality assurance process, which will be reviewed by the Commission as part of the SPRFMO OP accreditation and review process.

-The Secretariat shall prepare an annual report, using information from National Reports, observer data, and all other relevant information, on the implementation of the SPRFMO OP for presentation at each annual meeting of the CTC and Commission that will be distributed to Members and CNCPs 30 days prior to each meeting, including but not limited to: (1) information on problems that have been encountered; (2) recommendations for improving current standards and practices; (3) progress towards the objectives of this CMM; (4) developments in observer and observational methods; (5) constraints to implementation/accreditation/objectives; and (6) recommendations for improvement.
+The Secretariat shall prepare an annual report, using information from National Reports, observer data, and all other suitably documented relevant information, on the implementation of the SPRFMO OP for presentation at each annual meeting of the CTC and Commission that will be distributed to Members and CNCPs 30 days prior to each meeting, including but not limited to: (1) information on problems that have been encountered; (2) recommendations for improving current standards and practices; (3) progress towards the objectives of this CMM; (4) developments in observer and observational methods; (5) constraints to implementation/accreditation/objectives; and (6) recommendations for improvement.

 The CTC shall consider the recommendations produced by the Secretariat’s implementation report and provide advice to the Commission thereon, including in relation to any proposed actions to be taken.